amanpriya-k/job-search-notes/ruby.md

 It’s worth noting here a major difference between Ruby and most other languages.
 For example, Java, you’d find the absolute value of some number by calling a separate function and passing in that number, like:

 num = Math.abs(num)

+# scripting

+Ruby is sometimes called a scripting language.
+The term "scripting language" is often bandied about, but I have never seen or heard anybody describe a precise technical distinction between scripting languages and other languages.
+(Indeed, Dave Thomas and Andy Hunt, authors of the first major English-language Ruby textbook, seem to agree that it's not a very useful term.)

+The thing that seems to lead people to call a language a "scripting language" is the environment in which the major implementation(s) of that language run.
+Generally, a "scripting language" is one that

+runs inside some larger domain-specific environment contains convenient standard library objects/functions for interacting with features of that environment